 Eligibility criteria for financial aid

-UCT will receive from NSFAS the relevant NSFAS financial aid application information to enable us to determine whether you meet the UCT criteria for financial aid, to assist with covering your shortfall.
+UCT will receive from NSFAS the relevant NSFAS financial aid application information to enable us to determine whether you meet the criteria for financial aid.

-All applications are checked against the following eligibility criteria:
+All NSFAS applications are checked against the following eligibility criteria:

 - First undergraduate qualification